 Histrionics are the quintessential drama queens.
 They are theatrical, their emotions exaggerated to the point of a caricature, their gestures sweeping, disproportional and inappropriate.
 The histrionic is easily suggestible and responds instantly and fully to the slightest change in circumstances and to the most meaningless communication or behavior by others.

-Obsessive negativity, persistent perfection analysis and other stress behaviors that affect your family
+Obsessive negativity, persistent perfection analysis and others

 It is common for people to suffer stress and anxiety, even in supportive family conditions.
 Recognizing behaviors that increase anxiety and stress is the first step in ridding yourself of this discomfort.
 There are three obsessive behaviors, and you may not indulge in all three, but any of them have the power to make your family life less happy than it should be.
 These stresses in your family life might have originally been able to be controlled or alleviated by indulging in hobbies or interests such as landscape photography but you might find that your life is overtaking you.
 So what are these behaviors?

 Obsessed negativity is the first, and it is quite simple to self-diagnose.
 People with obsessed negativity tend to be generally negative about things that happen in their life.
 Sometimes it’s just one area, such as work, but it can pervade your entire life, from your family and friends, your personal image, places you go, situations you encounter, politics and more.